 Summer is officially here.
-Record breaking temperatures are sweeping the state, and by all accounts it looks as though it’s going to be a very hot year.
+Temps are rising which can impact our time in the saddle.
 While there’s no better way to enjoy a summer than in the saddle, it can sometimes get a little uncomfortable (and possibly unsafe) on those warmer than average days.
-Don’t fret, though, there are two important ways that you can combat the effects of the sun and beat the heat in the saddle this summer.
+Don’t fret, though, there are a few important ways that you can combat the effects of the sun and beat the heat in the saddle this summer.

 Beat the Heat in the Saddle – Stay Hydrated

 When it comes to staying comfortable and safe on those hot summer days, the first and most important thing to remember is hydration.
 Whether you’re hitting the local trail head, or fighting for a spot in the warm-up arena at a summer show, making sure that both you and your horse are safe from dehydration can mean the difference between a good time and a possibly costly trip to the veterinarian or hospital.

 Your Horse Needs Water

 We’ve all heard the old adage, “you can lead a horse to water, but you can’t make him drink”, and, as equestrians, we all know this to be true.
 When it comes to training or riding in the warmth of the summer sun, the first trick is the simplest…make sure your horse has access to clean water at all times.
 Keep your troughs scrubbed out and free of debris, and make sure that if you are traveling you bring water along with you to offer to your horse at the trailer prior to and after a ride.
 Did you know that your horse’s healthy water intake can double when it’s excessively warm or he is exerting himself?